-- the cables used for video connections are designed for that purpose (i.e., they are 75Ω coaxial cables). - the 'Sharpness' control on your video display device is switched off or set near minimum.
+- the cables used for video connections (not HDMI) are designed for that purpose (i.e., they are 75Ω coaxial cables). - the 'Sharpness' control on your video display device is switched off or set near minimum. - If this problem occurs when using an HDMI connection, try using a shorter cable.
+In general, HDMI signals cannot be run over such long cables as analogue signals.